 The sacred island of Delos was known during ancient times as a primary panHellenic sanctuary.
 According to ancient mythology, it was also the birthplace of the Greek gods Apollo and Artemis.

-The three monasteries (the Monastery of Daphni in Attica, near Athens, the Monastery of Hosios Loukas in Phocida near Delphi, and the Monastery of Nea Moni of Chios on an island in the Aegean Sea, near Asia Minor) carry a great amount of historical value and importance.
+The three monasteries (the Monastery of Daphni in Attica, the Monastery of Hosios Loukas near Delphi, Phocida, and Nea Moni on the island of Chios) carry a great amount of historical value and importance.
 These monasteries feature identical aesthetics, including some of the most stunning marble work you’ve ever seen.

 Samos is a tiny Aegean island that suffered many invasions throughout history.
 It’s home to the remains of an ancient port known as the Pythageoreion, and an ancient temple, the Heraion.
 Both of these sites bear signs of invasion that are fascinating to take in today.

 The ancient town of Aigai, now known as Vergina, served as the Kingdom of Macedon’s first capital.
 Its theater was also the site of Philip II’s assassination in 336 BC.
 This town is home to a series of important archaeological discoveries, from a grand palace to more than 300 tombs.

 The island of Patmos is often referred to as an underrated Greek location.
 It was the place where St. John the Theologian wrote his Gospel, as well as the Book of Revelation.
 The island is also home to a monastery, the Cave of the Apocalypse, and several other religious and secular structures.